Optimization

 maximum )

-when f '' (x)
+when f'' (x)

 is positive (resp. negative).
-If it's zero, further

 analysis is needed to determine whether x